RepubblicaTech/LogisimCTR/README.md

 # LogisimCTR
 A digital logic simulation for the 3DS

-To build the project follow the [Building instructions](Building.md) (Although it's just `make <the rules in the project>`)
+To build the project follow the [Building instructions](Building.md) (Although it's just `make <the target you need>`)

 # Requirements
-- Devkitpro (tested and used on Linux, but should work on other OSes)
+- Devkitpro installed and in the PATH (tested and used on Linux, but should work on other OSes, follow [the wiki](https://devkitpro.org/wiki/Getting_Started) to install it)
-- The C/C++ compiler
+- The C/C++ compiler, and make (`sudo apt install build-essential` SHOULD do the job)
-- Some knowledge on how compiling and 3DS homebrew dev works (shoudle come back in handy when compiling for the first time)
+- Some knowledge on how compiling and 3DS homebrew dev works (should come back in handy when compiling for the first time)